GoogleCloudPlatform/cloud-foundation-toolkit/dm/templates/sap_hana/README.md

 1) Deploy the template as described in step 5 above
 2) Wait until HANA is deployed successfully.
 This can be done by checking the Stackdriver Logs for **INSTANCE DEPLOYMENT COMPLETE**.
 3) Connect vis SSH to the Linux bastion host
-4) From the bastion host, connect to the HANA instance using the command ```gcloud compute INSTANCE-NAME --internal-ip```, then:
+4) From the bastion host, connect to the HANA instance using the command ```gcloud compute ssh INSTANCE-NAME --internal-ip```, then:
     * For a standalone HANA deployment, follow the steps described [here](https://cloud.google.com/solutions/sap/docs/sap-hana-deployment-guide#verifying_deployment).
     * For a HANA HA deployment, follow the steps described [here](https://cloud.google.com/solutions/sap/docs/sap-hana-ha-deployment-guide#checking_the_configuration_of_the_vm_and_the_sap_hana_installation).